Canonical Form for Binary Syntax

 representations of their keys.2

-Other kinds of Value
+Other kinds of Value.

 There are no special canonicalization restrictions on

-constraints given for these Value
+constraints given for these Values in the specification

 suffice to ensure canonicity.